Religion, Philosophy and Ethics.

-The Religious Studies Department at Beaconsfield High School is a thriving and successful Department, with outstanding examination results at both GCSE and A Level.
-The subject is taught by experienced specialist teachers who aim to provide opportunities for young people to engage with relevant contemporary and challenging questions that impact on all of our lives; questions about spirtuality, meaning and purpose, equality and diversity, morality, authority, global citizenship and sustainability.
-Religious Studies helps young people to be more informed about the traditions, practices and values of religious adherents in our society and in cultures across the globe; thus encouraging better understanding and greater community cohesion.
+The Religion, Philosophy and Ethics (RPE) Department at Beaconsfield High School is a thriving and successful Department, with outstanding examination results at both GCSE and A Level.
+The subject is taught by experienced specialist teachers who aim to provide opportunities for young people to engage with relevant contemporary and challenging questions that impact on all of our lives; questions about faith, meaning and purpose, truth, existence, morality, equality and diversity.
+RPE helps young people to be more informed about the beliefs, practices and wider questions of theists and atheists in our society and in cultures across the globe; thus encouraging students to have a better understanding of their own and others beliefs which help to enhance views on British values and a wider sense of community cohesion.
 We follow the Buckinghamshire Agreed Syllabus 2011-16 entitled 'Challenging RE'.

 We have a thriving AS/A2 level.
 We take the OCR syllabus and study Philosophy of Religion and Religious Ethics.
 Please see Sixth Form for AS/A2 subject information.